 My studies in Multimedia Design prepared me very well for working in the online world.
 For years I built websites, at first in 1996 through my own company, and later as a consultant.
 Working for and in small, medium, large and multinational business, I also gained a lot of experienced by working in government and semi-government organisations.
 When I started out I focused mainly on web standards, HTML writing and CSS.
 I got very good at those.
 Later I also branched out into other areas like communication advice, content management, design, usability, accessibility, architecture and project management.
-A few years ago I moved on from day-to-day coding to a more analytical role, as a Business Analyst.
+A few years ago I moved on from day-to-day coding to a more analytical role, as a Business Analyst at ANWB Online.

 My hobbies have always been very visually oriented.
 I started building websites for fun, then moved on to photojournalism for a small local news outlet in 1999.
 Doing that for so many years made me fall in love with photography.
 That love of creating imagery made me expand my interest to video production.
 The news outlet is long gone, yet my fascination with the technology remained and once in a while take up an assignment to shoot pictures or create movies.
 If I’m not doing either of those, you’ll probably find me buried in a book.